 Notably, during campaign season and election periods, candidates seeking elective posts remember these forgotten relics of state-violence.

 Packed with handouts and well-equipped media teams, the remembrance and allocation of basic services and needs become a temporality of the state’s humanness.
 These politicians don’t do this because they care about the residents of Kayole, Mathare, Kibra or even the well-being of Kenyans, it is all weaponised manipulation to garner the attention of voters.

 However, as visibly as the violence is in these areas, the structural divide clearly shows who feels the brunt of increased police presence.
 These articulated areas of concern and deliberate denials are a microcosm of the continued state violence faced by the Kenyan citizenry through the increasingly incumbent authoritarian regime.
 Pandemic policing seeks to individualise the violence of crises and further absolve the government from blame when the situation escalates, consequently seeing the citizens in proximity to the crises – such as COVID – as collateral.

-A detailed paper will be published soon.
-Author: Suhayl Omar
+A detailed paper available here by written by Suhayl Omar

 Suhayl Omar is a Kenyan based researcher.
 His interests lie in theorising policing, surveillance, militarism and human precarity in Kenya's urban-informal settlements and beyond.